mikey242/kudos-donations/readme.txt

 * Smart and modern design
 * Connect with Mollie for secure payments by credit card, iDEAL and many others
-* Automated invoice emails with PDF attachments
+* Automated email receipts
 * Use the provided Gutenberg block or shortcode to place your button
 * Buttons and form can be configured all at once or individually
 * View all your transactions from the WordPress dashboard

-= View information
+= Dashboard Features =
+Change a wealth of options from the settings page.
+You can configure the look and feel of the donation form, enable subscriptions, configuring email receipts and change text and colours.
+View all your donations right from the dashboard.
+You can see the status of all payments, manage subscriptions and view donor information all from their respective pages.

 = Recurring Payments =
 Allow donors to create a donation subscription to support your organization on a regular basis.
-Kudos Donations will automatically create the subscription and take payments based on the donors preferences.
-Subscriptions can even be be managed from the WordPress dashboard.
+Kudos Donations will automatically create the subscription and take payments from Mollie based on the donors preferences.
+Of course you can also disable this and use only one-off payments if you prefer.

 = Source =
 The Git repository for this plugin can be found [here](https://gitlab.iseard.media/michael/kudos-donations).

 == Installation ==